 Receivables and other financial assets are recognised initially at their fair value.
-Subsequent to initial measurement receivables, excluding those loans due from Group operations held at fair value as described below, are measured at amortised cost using the effective interest rate method, less expected credit losses.
+Subsequent to initial measurement receivables, excluding those loans due from Group operations held at fair value as described below, are measured at amortised cost using the effective interest rate method, less an allowance for expected credit losses.
+Expected credit loss is an unbiased, probability-weighted estimate of credit losses.
+It considers all reasonable and supportable information, including forward looking economic assumptions and a range of possible outcomes.
+Expected credit losses for loans are calculated on a 12-month basis as loans due from Group operations are deemed to have low credit risk.
+The Company does not expect any material credit losses on loans due from Group operations.
+Changes in the allowance for expected credit losses are the amount of the provision recognised in the income statement.